-Mr. Friedman may not directly or indirectly (other than with the Company) participate in the United States in any business competitive with the business of the Company during the term of employment and for one year following the later of his termination or his receipt of severance payments.
-Similarly, during the term and for a period of two years following termination, Mr. Friedman may not solicit or otherwise interfere with the Company's relationship with any present or former Company employee or customer.
-Mr. Friedman has also agreed to keep confidential during the term of employment and thereafter all information concerning the Company and its business
+Under the employment agreement, Mr. Ponzio is subject to the provisions of a non-compete covenant, which provides that during the term of employment and for a period of one year following his termination, Mr. Ponzio may not participate in, supervise or manage any competing activities in the defined territory that would displace one or more of the Company's business opportunities.
+Similarly, for two years following the date of his termination, Mr. Ponzio may not solicit or otherwise interfere with the Company's relationship with any present or former employee or customer of the Company.
+Mr. Ponzio is also required to keep confidential during the term of employment and thereafter all confidential and proprietary information concerning the Company and its business.